blazium-engine/blazium-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/rendering_device/fallback_to_opengl3** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/fallback_to_opengl3>`

-If ``true``, the forward renderer will fall back to OpenGL 3 if both Direct3D 12, Metal and Vulkan are not supported.
+If ``true``, the forward renderer will fall back to OpenGL 3 if both Direct3D 12 and Vulkan are not supported.

 \ **Note:** This setting is implemented only on Windows, Android, macOS, iOS, and Linux/X11.